IAmNithi/javascript-ds-algorithms/Time Comparison/README.md

 ## Conclusion
 As far the timing result Add2_Timing is faster than Add21_Timer.
 But the performance.now() methos is not a reliable method to calculate the time complexity.
 It may vary based on your System Performance.
+The same machine will record different time. for fast Algorithm, speed measurments may not be precise enough.